 Increasingly, APS must work across systems and with organizations which have limited experience with older adults.
-Building an effective community-wide response to elder abuse can be challenging due to signed to directly address these issues.
-For over a decade, the Department of Justice Office of Violence Against Women has provided to End Abuse in Later Life" program.
+Building an effective community-wide response to elder abuse can be challenging due to inquiries from multiple states about the need to analyze available lack of training, expertise, coordination, and resources.
+This workinformation about states' abuse registries and study the feasibility, shop will provide information about a federal grant program designed to directly address these issues.
+For over a decade, the Department of Justice Office of Violence Against Women has provided cluding electronic surveys and telephone interviews, to identify the funding to communities under the "Enhanced Training and Services states that have abuse registries, or an information system that functoo End Abuse in Later Life" program.
 These grants support communities in developing and sustaining a comprehensive, collaborative approach to addressing elder abuse, neglect, and exploitation.
 Under this program, grantee partners will train criminal justice professionals, including law enforcement and prosecutors, and will offer training to court officials, in order to better identify and serve victims of abuse, and hold offenders accountable; provide cross-training opportunities to professionals who work with older victims, including APS, aging services, and community- and system-based advocates; establish or support an existing coordinated community response to elder abuse; and provide or enhance services for victims and survivors who are 50 years of age or older.
 This workshop will focus on the requirements, benefits, and potential long-term outcomes of these three-year grants.
 The presenters are a technical assistance provider for the program, and a national expert/consultant who has worked with numerous grant communities in meeting grant requirements.